locT-581/reels/docs/STYLING_GUIDE.md

 ## Approach: CSS Variables + Inline Styles

-All VortexStream packages use inline styles with design tokens from `@vortex/core` for theming.
+All XHubReel packages use inline styles with design tokens from `@xhub-reel/core` for theming.

 ### Why Inline Styles?